joaogardenberg-projects/node-react-boilerplate/README.md

 - Also has the option for signing in/up with [Google](https://developers.google.com/identity/protocols/OAuth2), [Facebook](https://developers.facebook.com/docs/facebook-login/web/) and [Instagram](https://www.instagram.com/developer/authentication/) (all managed by [Passport](http://www.passportjs.org/)).

-- Has middlewares for requiring login and/or being an admin.
+- Has middlewares for requiring user login and/or being an admin.

 - Has regexes for testing emails and urls ([regex.js](/backend/src/config/regex.js)).